Transactions and Claims

 Validators: Infrastructure nodes that maintain the global settlement state and enforce consistency.

-Proxies (Optional): Entities that relay messages and aggregate signatures, aiding liveness but not safety.
+Proxies (Optional): Entities that relay messages and aggregate signatures.

 Claim Rejection and Settlement